arvigeus/AZ-204/Knowledge Check/App Service.md

 ---

-md: If you want to use `--is-linux`, what requirenments and limitations there are?
+md: If you want to use `--is-linux`, what requirements and limitations are there?

 <!-- Standard+ plan; persistent storage is on by default, mounted blob storage is read-only, auth middleware runs separately, only app and deployment logging -->